-The Reemployment and Eligibility Assessment (REA) Program is a program funded by the US Department of Labor to help Unemployment Insurance claimants return to work faster.
-Claimants are randomly selected to participate in the REA Program.
+The Reemployment Services and Eligibility Assessment (RESEA) Program is a program funded by the US Department of Labor to help Unemployment Insurance claimants return to work faster.
+Permanently separated claimants are required to participate in the RESEA program.

-Once selected, your participation is mandatory and you are required to meet with your Reemployment Specialist.
-Failure to comply with requirements may cause a delay or loss of your unemployment benefits.
+Failure to comply with the RESEA program requirements will result in a delay or loss of your unemployment benefits.